 However, the buying process is not a straight line.
 At any point, especially in a long sales process, buyers can learn about new options and possibilities, reconsider their needs, or decide not to buy at all.

 Imagine yourself sitting in a quiet coffee shop with the CIO you want to do business with.
 You wouldn’t want to try to impress him with technical gobbledygook.
 He’d see right through it.
-You wouldn’t use formal language, and you wouldn’t try the hard sell.
-You would use a conversational tone to describe what you do and how you do it.
+So you wouldn’t use formal language, and you wouldn’t try the hard sell.
+Instead, you would use a conversational tone to describe what you do and how you do it.
 You would explain the benefits, but you wouldn’t make unrealistic promises.

 That’s the way I write.
 One human being to another.